JackSlateur/backurne/README.md

 The assumption is that the rbd image you back up is a single datastore.
 It contains multiple vmdk, each of them is a VM disk.\
 Datastores are a specific filesystem: VMFS.
 There is several version, as of today.
 You will need `vmfs-tools` to mount VMFS up to version 5.
 For version 6 support, `vmfs6-tools` is required.\
 When `backurne` detects a VMFS, it will try each version until success.
-If no `vmfs*-tools` is avaiable, the block device is left as is.\
+If no `vmfs*-tools` is available, the block device is left as is.\
 Once a VMFS device is mounted, each vmdk found inside will be mapped and mounted, recursively.
 In theory, you could have a VMFS, with inside a VM disk (vmdk), which is itself a datastore with inside more vmdk ..
 This behavior is not tested, though.\